 To modify a program while debugging:

-While stopped at a breakpoint, modify a part of the file that has not yet run.
+While your code is paused, modify a part of the file that has not yet run.

 Breakpoints turn gray, indicating they are invalid.

-Select all of the code after the breakpoint, right-click, and then select Evaluate Selection from the context menu.
+Select all the code after the line at which MATLAB is paused, right-click, and then select Evaluate Selection from the context menu.

 After the code evaluation is complete, stop debugging and save or undo any changes made before continuing the debugging process.